design-et-solutions/.dotfiles/docs/install/rpi5.md

 # Create the primary partition 512MiB (right after the previous ESP partition) and extending to the rest of the disk (100% of the remaining space)
 sudo parted $disk -- mkpart primary 512MiB 100%

-# Made sure to set the ESP & BOOT property on the first partition
+# Made sure to set the ESP property on the first partition
-sudo parted $disk -s set 1 esp on sudo parted $disk -s set 1 boot on
+sudo parted $disk -s set 1 esp on

 # Formats the first partition with a FAT32 file system named BOOT
 sudo mkfs.fat -F 32 -n BOOT ${disk}1